smebberson/array-sync/README.md

 #### source

 The `source` array.
-Must be provided. array-sync will `throw` if it isn't provided.
+It must be provided. array-sync will `throw` if it isn't provided.

 #### updated

 An updated version of the `source` array.
-Must be provided (can be empty). array-sync will `throw` if it isn't provided.
+It also must be provided (however, it can be empty). array-sync will `throw` if it isn't provided.

 #### callback